CardinalPath/gas/README.md

 The browser must support HTML5 postMessage.
 That means it won't work on ie6 and ie7.

-After you enable it the following events will be tracked.
+After you enable it the following events will be tracked: 'play', 'pause', 'finish' and 'error'.

-* play
-* pause
-* finish
-* error

 You should append to the video URL the parameter `enablejsapi=1`.
 The embedding code should look like this: